4 1 4 To Mm

 Q3: Can I use an online converter for this type of calculation?

 A3: Yes, many online converters are available that can perform unit conversions quickly and easily.
-However, understanding the underlying process is crucial for accurate and reliable results, especially when dealing with more complex conversions or unusual fractions.
+Still, understanding the underlying process is crucial for accurate and reliable results, especially when dealing with more complex conversions or unusual fractions.
 Using an online converter should be a supplementary tool, not a replacement for understanding the methodology.

 Q4: Why is it important to understand unit conversion?